-When you finish this course, you’ll understand the basic concepts and methodology of HACCP and we’ll be able to complete the HACCP examination in accordance with the respective course syllabus
+When you finish this course, you’ll understand the basic concepts and methodology of HACCP and will have the knowledge to take the HACCP examination in accordance with the course syllabus

 - The course looks at critical control points and analysis key hazards that includes microbiological, chemical, and allergens